Regularly updated and refined

 D is for drying.
 Don’t underestimate this.
 You want to dry your IK properly before long periods of storage to prevent mildew, odour and discolouring (hypalon-like fabrics ought not rot).
-I’ve found the tubeless type of IK without a deck (below, a Grabner Amigo) is much quicker to wipe dry than bladder-type boats.
-If you live in the UK as opposed to sunny southern California, that makes a difference.
+Tubeless (non-bladder) IKs without a deck (below, a Grabner Amigo) are much quicker to wipe clean and dry than bladder-type boats.
+If you live in the UK as opposed to sunny Sydney, that makes a difference.